syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ## AppointmentDragOver event

 The Scheduler notifies by `AppointmentDragOver` when dragging the appointment.
-The `AppointmentDragOverEventArgs` has following members which provides information for the `AppointmentDragOver` event.
+The `AppointmentDragOverEventArgs` has following members which provides the information for the `AppointmentDragOver` event.

 `Appointment`: Gets the Appointment that is dragging.